Developing Bilingualism and Cultivating Global Citizens

 6th, 7th and 8th grades

 The middle school grades offer the maintenance phase of the Immersion Program.
-Students will have 90 minutes (2 periods) per day of instruction in Spanish to ensure their continued proficiency.
+Students have 90 minutes (two periods) per day of instruction in Spanish to ensure their continued proficiency.
 This includes both Language Arts and Social Studies in Spanish.
-Students will receive a separate Language Arts period in English.
+Students receive a separate Language Arts period in English.

 9th, 10th, 11th, and 12th grades

 The maintenance phase continues in the high school with the goal of developing higher-level Spanish proficiency.
-There are two courses offered on a rotating basis that incorporate literature, art, media, and music to improve oral and written language skills.
-Both courses continue to develop language proficiency while incorporating service and community engagement.
-One course focuses on Central America and the Caribbean and the other focuses on South America.
+In 9th and 10th grade, students can take AP Spanish Language and Culture.
+One year’s content focuses on Central America and the Caribbean while the other on South America.
 In 11th or 12th grade immersion students can take AP Spanish Literature and Culture.
-These courses are also open to qualified native speakers as well as students from the Spanish Immersion program.
-The program culminates in a year-long AP Spanish course.
-Students have opportunity to participate in cross-cultural trips.
-All courses are counted for World Language Credit.
+These courses are also open to qualified native speakers.
+Students have the opportunity to participate in cross-cultural trips and service opportunities.
+All courses count for World Language Credit.